• Skip to primary navigation

 🧈 Vegan Blueberry Scones Ingredients

 If you've made my classic vegan scones before, you'll know how easy they are to make.
+Same goes for my vegan strawberry shortcake!
 You'll also know how basic all the ingredients are!
 Regardless, I'm going to show you the details below!
 PS.
 Full recipe with quantities at the bottom of the page!

 ingredients